loicdescotte/Play2-HTML5Tags/README.md

 # HTML5 input tags module for Play 2
 ## for Java and Scala

-This tags add client side validation attributes and formats to Play 2 templates.
+This tags add client side validation attributes (required, max|min length, ...) and formats (date, number, email, ...) to Play 2.0 templates.

 Attributes are generared from the constraints defined in the model or in a form mapping.